nojronatron/taskmaster/README.md

 - Added unittests.
 - Fixed back-button functionality.
 - Added ability to destroy certain Activities after work is completed using built-in 'finish()' method.

+Wednesday 29-June:

+- Removed references to Room and previous Entity and Model "TaskModel".
+- Created a Task Resource using AWS Amplify CLI.
+- Refactored DB references to use AWS Amplify data instead of Room.
+- Modified Add Task Activity to save Task Data to DynamoDB.
+- Refactored HomeActivity RecyclerView to display DynamoDB entries.
+- Encapsulated Activities with entry-point Class "TaskMasterApplication".
+- Espresso Tests were not changed.

 ## Feature Tasks